GregReddick/ComTestLibrary/README.md

 While this was relatively easy in the earlier .NET Framework projects there is missing functionality in .NET Core that makes this difficult.

-*Recommendation: Unless you have a good reason for building the library in .NET 5 (or any version of .NET Core), I recommend using .NET Framework 4.8 as your target environment.
+*Recommendation: Unless you have a good reason for building the library that needs to be called from a COM host in .NET 5 (or any version of .NET Core), I recommend instead using .NET Framework 4.8 as your target environment.
 An example of a good reason is a library that will **also** be called by a .NET Core application.
 There are complexities, particularly in the .idl file and registration, that you have to do by hand in this technique that are solved automatically by the .NET Framework.
-I expect in future versions of .NET Core (.NET 5.1?, .NET 6?), that they will do automatically some of the things I am doing by hand here.
-When that happens, you can make the transition.*
+I expect in future versions of .NET Core (.NET 5.1?, .NET 6?), it will create the type library and register it.
+When that happens, you can make the transition without what is shown here.*

 The description that needs to go into the .idl file has to describe the interface that you define in C# in the terms that they will translate to under the covers and be consumed by COM.
 This translation is beyond the scope of what I can cover here.
-The definitive work on the subject is Adam Nathan's [.NET and COM: The Complete Interoperability Guide](https://www.amazon.com/gp/product/B003AYZB7U), which although old (2002) and only still in print in a Kindle edition, covers all of these details in excruciating detail (1579 pages).
+The definitive work on the subject is Adam Nathan's [.NET and COM: The Complete Interoperability Guide] (https://www.amazon.com/gp/product/B003AYZB7U), which although old (2002) and still in print only in a Kindle edition, covers this (and many other things) in excruciating detail (1579 pages).
 If you ever need to do communication between COM and .NET, it is worth having a copy of this book.
 Very little of the topics covered in the book have changed in almost 20 years, including the transition from .NET Framework to .NET Core.

 # The Issue
 There has been a change in what .NET Core does compared to what the .NET